mvysny/karibu-testing/karibu-testing-v8/README.md

 }
 ```

-We want to test that calling `greet("world")` will properly set the label's value:
+We want to test the component so that a call to the `greet("world")` function will properly set the label's value:

 ```kotlin
 class MyUITest : DynaTest({
     test("proper greeting") {